Hunt for Wolverine: The Adamantium Agenda

 Iron Man assembles Jessica Jones, Luke Cage, and Spider-Man, who hear that the genetic material of a hero is going on sale at the black market and go undercover to investigate the auction, which takes place in a submarine.
 They find the subject of the auction is the genetic material of Danielle Cage, much to the surprise and anger of Luke and Jessica.

 The masked attendees had hoped that the DNA would be from an actual hero.
-As the seller claims that Danielle will one day inherit her parents' powers, a masked Tony Stark wins the auction at $30,000; next, a chunk of the Z1 is next up to auction.
+As the seller claims that Danielle will one day inherit her parents' powers, a masked Tony Stark wins the auction at $30,000.
 Stark meets with the seller in a room for the transaction, which is crashed by Mister Sinister - seeking to reclaim genetic material of Wolverine that was stolen from him.
-As Iron Man works to keep Mister Sinister from killing the seller, he is assisted by one of the disguised auction attendees who turns out to be Laura Kinney (X-23/Wolverine) as she slices off Sinister's left hand.
+As Iron Man works to keep Sinister from killing the seller, he is assisted by one of the disguised auction attendees who turns out to be Laura Kinney (X-23/Wolverine).

-Iron Man orders Spider-Man and Jessica Jones to contain Mister Sinister, until Laura cuts off his right hand.
-After Mister Sinister escapes, the submarine starts to go down as Iron Man orders Jessica to keep an eye on the seller.
-As Iron Man raises the submarine to the surface of the ocean, Spider-Man and Laura evacuate the auction attendees who are loaded onto South Korea's National Intelligence Service Helicarrier.
-When being interrogated, the seller Declan Fay states that Mister Sinister is putting together a database of DNA, though he does not know whose DNA it is and directs them to the Kerguelen Islands.
-Iron Man provides Jessica, Luke, Spider-Man, and Laura with their own Iron Man armors with stealth tech.
-Entering the hangar, Iron Man's group fights some armed guards.
-When they reach the room that the database is in, they find swabs of DNA while looking to see if Wolverine's DNA is among them.
-They discover that Mister Sinister has collected the genetic make-up of every person on Earth.
+Iron Man orders Spider-Man and Jessica Jones to contain Mister Sinister.
+After Sinister escapes, the submarine starts to sink.
+Iron Man raises the submarine to the surface of the ocean, allowing everyone on it to be evacuated.
+When being interrogated, the seller Declan Fay states that Sinister is putting together a database of DNA, though he does not know whose DNA it is and directs them to the Kerguelen Islands.
+There, Iron Man's group discovers that Mister Sinister has collected the genetic make-up of every person on Earth.